wszgrcy/code-recycle/docs/en-US/README.md

 - Request git repository on demand.
 - Support template rollback.

+### Structured Query Search
+- The subsequent levels can use the contextual data from the previous ones
+- The query results of the parent level limit the query scope of the child level

 ### Virtual file system
 - All modified content will only be written into the file system after it is fully executed successfully.